Economy of Cornwall

-The economy of Cornwall in South West England, is largely dependent upon agriculture followed by tourism.
-Cornwall is one of the poorest areas in the United Kingdom with a GVA of 70.9% of the national average in 2015. and is one of four UK areas that qualified for poverty-related grants from the EU (European Social Fund).
-Farming and food processing (in 2006) contributed £366 million to the county, equal to 5.3% of Cornwall’s total GVA.
-The agricultural/food industry in Cornwall employs 9,500 people, (4.9% of all Cornish employees.)
-23,700 (12.1% of all Cornish employees) are employed in the food industry in Cornwall The Cornish economy also depends heavily on its successful tourist industry which contributes 12% of Cornwall's GDP and supports about 1 in 5 jobs (19% in Kerrier, Restormel and Scilly, 24% in Penwith, 23% in North Cornwall, 22% in Carrick and 14% in Caradon).
+The economy of Cornwall in South West England is largely dependent upon agriculture, followed by tourism.
+Cornwall is one of the poorest areas in the United Kingdom with a GVA of 70.9% of the national average in 2015.
+It is one of four areas in the UK that qualified for poverty-related grants from the EU.
+Farming and food processing contributed £366 million to the county's economy in 2006, equal to 5.3% of Cornwall's total GVA.
+The agriculture industry in Cornwall employed 9,500 people (4.9% of all Cornish employees) as of 2011.
+23,700 more (12.1% of all Cornish employees) were employed in the food industry in Cornwall.
+The Cornish economy also depends heavily on its successful tourist industry, which contributes 12% of Cornwall's GDP and supports about 1 in 5 jobs (19% in Kerrier, Restormel and Scilly, 24% in Penwith, 23% in North Cornwall, 22% in Carrick and 14% in Caradon).
 Tourism contributed £1.85 billion to the Cornish economy in 2011.